 In line with our audit plan, we sought to take assurance from the monthly management accounts as a high level control.
-We looked for evidence of a robust budgeting process, that HCPC was explaining all significant variances both above and below budget/forecast to senior management/the Council as appropriate, and that any errors were being identified and corrected.
+We looked for evidence that HCPC had a robust budgeting process, was explaining all significant variances, and using the management accounts to identify and correct errors.
 HCPC produces management accounts at two levels: firstly at a detailed level for budget holders, and secondly at a more strategic level to enable the Council to carry out its oversight role.
 We found that:

-- Variance analysis was carried out at a granular level, but explanations did not sufficiently explain the underlying causes of the variances.
+- HCPC investigates significant overspends, but does not always investigate underspends.
+In some cases this will undermine the variance analysis process, particularly as budgets are prudent, making underspends more likely. - Variance explanations tend to break down variances into a more granular level of detail, rather than explaining their underlying causes.
 High-level analysis, for instance comparing the financial data to non-financial data on activity levels in the different departments, would help give a more strategic perspective. - There was variable evidence of budget-holder review.
 While we could see that variance analysis was being undertaken and misstatements corrected for the Finance and FTP departments, evidence of this from other departments was more limited.
-Active budget-holder review helps HCPC identify errors in the underlying financial records, and better explain any variances. - Budgets are prudent, which makes underspends more likely.
-In some cases this will undermine the variance analysis process, particularly as finance explained to us that only significant adverse changes are investigated fully.
+Active budget-holder review helps HCPC identify errors in the underlying financial records, and better explain any variances.

 These weaknesses meant we were unable to rely on this control for audit assurance, and had to increase our sample sizes.
-More significantly these issues have wider implications for HCPC and relatively minor changes could significantly improve the quality of information provided to the Council.
+More significantly these issues have wider implications for HCPC and we suggest that relatively minor changes could significantly improve the quality of information provided to the Council.
+The management accounts could for example: explain the reasons behind significant under as well as overspends; consider HCPC's financial position strategically within the context of changes in operating activities; and consider whether variations are as a result of timing differences, indicate that remedial action is required, or indicate that there are opportunities for HCPC funding to be used in a different way than was initially planned.